-- 1. Students must read the examination timetable carefully and be prepared to attend exams at the times and venues that the school arranges.
-Students must arrive at the exam at least 10 minutes early.
-Concessions will not be made (such as extra time given) for students who arrive late for an examination or who miss an examination due to poor organisation. - Students must sit for all exams in which they are entered, unless they have an illness or misadventure, in which case they must notify the school immediately and follow the appropriate procedures. - 3.
-Students should bring the equipment they need and know what equipment is allowed for each exam.
+https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/rules-and-processes/examequipment-list.
 Students are responsible for ensuring their equipment is in good working order because the school will not uphold misadventure applications for equipment failure.
 Students may not borrow equipment during exams.
 Exam staff may inspect equipment when a student enters the room, and will tell them where to place any unauthorised items.
 However, exam staff are not responsible for these items.